kaikue/MagicOfTheStars/README.md

 - Enemies
 - Obstacles

-- Default sprite facing is left (remove - in facing calculation if not)
+- Default sprite facing is left (remove ! in facing calculation if not)
-- Wall slide sprite should face opposite of other sprites
 - Star should be white, colored by material
 - When changing player dimensions, update bounding box and fully retest level design
 - Player can jump up 3 blocks, across 7 blocks without rolling